 People don’t always care about facts and numbers, or how many pockets a product has, or what material it’s made of, they will remember the story you tell about that product and collection.
 Storytelling is at the core of every human being.
 Tell stories that move people and you will have a much deeper connection and dedication with your customers.

 2. Test new sales strategies

-With traditional sales funnels, brands know what to expect and how to go about.
-The sales teams meet their buyers, exhibit at fairs, use the online shop etc. But what if brands would experiment a bit more in their sales strategies with selective offer drops, collaborations, and limited number products?
+With traditional sales funnels, brands know what to expect and how to go about it.
+The sales teams meet their buyers, exhibit at fairs, use the online shop, etc. But what if brands would experiment a bit more in their sales strategies with selective offer drops, collaborations, and limited number of products?
 The upsides are the obvious increase in marketing, potentially generating new customer groups, an increase in sales figures, and taps into new product areas.

 3. Test new business models

 Do brands still need to operate on Season based models?
 Can certain parts of the collection be seasonless, and available all year round?
-Can parts of the collection have a see now – buy now model?
-Can brands have a one-year collection instead of the 4 seasons?
+Can parts of the collection have a see now-buy now model?
+Can brands have a one-year collection instead of 4 seasons?
 There are only opportunities in testing new ways.

 Here are 3 brands from 3 different industries to give you some inspiration: